aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/image-manipulation/colorizing-barcode-image/_index.md

 Visit the Aspose.BarCode forum [here](https://forum.aspose.com/c/barcode/13) for community support and discussions.

 ### Where can I find detailed documentation for Aspose.BarCode?
-Refer to the official documentation [here](https://reference.aspose.com/barcode/java/) for in-depth information and examples.
+Refer to the documentation [here](https://reference.aspose.com/barcode/java/) for in-depth information and examples.

 ### How do I purchase a license for Aspose.BarCode for Java?
 You can securely purchase a license [here](https://purchase.aspose.com/buy) to unlock the full potential of Aspose.BarCode.